unbit/uwsgi-sentry/README.md

 remember: exception handlers can be stacked, just specify multiple `exception-handler` options

-Advanced usage as internal routingaction (dangerous)
+Advanced usage as internal routing action (dangerous)
 ====================================================

 This is marked as "dangerous" because libcurl does a blocking session, so your request will be blocked while waiting for the sentry server to respond.